Some of the best wildlife in the UK

-Devon’s natural environment is among the best in the country.
-But, like that of the rest of the UK and much of Europe, it is a pale shadow of what it once was.
+Devon’s natural environment is among the best in the country, but it's a pale shadow of what it once was

 More than 60% of species are in decline, and the pressures on our natural heritage are getting ever more intense.